Are you ready to stop second-guessing yourself and tune into your self-trust as a writer?

 In advance of our meeting, I will read your entire manuscript, and you will complete a questionnaire about your challenges, your hopes, and your vision for the book.

 When we meet we will discuss your book.
 This is my favourite thing about this work, and it’s hard to explain.
-I bring to the table my analysis, but most of all my intuition, about the book that is not quite on the page.
-This might be several books, and our discussion might be about picking which one you really want to write.
+I bring to the table my analysis, but most of all my intuition, about the book that is not quite on the page, as well as a process for getting to the heart of your story.

-You’ll come away buzzing with targeted ideas for revision, with solutions to problems, excited to get stuck into rewriting.
+You’ll come away with a new sense of clarity about your book, buzzing with targeted ideas for revision, with solutions to problems, and excited to get stuck into rewriting.

 I’ll write up a list of action points within 24 hours of our call and you will also receive a digital recording of the call (if you’re happy to be recorded).

-You’ll also be able to access email support from me for one month after our call (or a specified month in the future, for example, during the summer holidays, if you’re a teacher).
+You’ll also be able to access email support from me for one month after our call (value £99)

 Client Feedback & Testimonials